Your home

 Once every year, your superintendent will inspect your unit to make sure:

-1. Your unit’s combination smoke and carbon monoxide alarms are working
+- Your unit’s combination smoke and carbon monoxide alarms are working.

-2. Window screens are not damaged and window locks are in place and not tampered with
+- Window screens are not damaged and window locks are in place and not tampered with.

-3. There is no excessive clutter or fire hazards
+- There is no excessive clutter, fire hazards or pest issues.

-The annual unit inspection is a time to check for capital repair needs and compliance with municipal licensing standards.
+The annual unit inspection is a time when TCHC checks for major repair needs, compliance with municipal licensing standards, and TCHC Accessibility Standards.
 For example, during the annual unit inspection, staff will make sure there are no unauthorized modifications in the unit.

 Every month, Toronto Community Housing staff test fire alarms and other life safety systems in the common areas of your building.